kvarak/dnd/docs/_Classes/bard.md

 You can use a musical instrument as a spellcasting focus for your spells.

 ### Charming Presence
 Upon joining the College of Revelry at 1st level, your natural charisma makes other people uniquely comfortable around you.
-You gain proficiency with the Persuasion, Deception and Sleight of Hand skills.

-If you are currently carousing with a creature, you have advantage on any Deception, Performance, Persuasion, or Sleight of Hand checks you make directed at that creature.

-For the purposes of this feature, carousing could be any of the following activities: drinking, dancing, feasting, partying, gambling, and any other activity that lowers inhibitions.
+You gain 2 skill points to spend on *Speechcraft*.

 ### Depraved Enchantments
-Starting at 3rd level, your very voice drips with debilitating pleasure and weakens the mental resolve of your foes.
+Your very voice drips with debilitating pleasure and weakens the mental resolve of your foes.
 When you cast an enchantment spell of 1st-level or higher that has a verbal component, you can expend a use of bardic inspiration to impose disadvantage on the target's saving throw.

 ### Stirring Performance
 Your presence during rests enlivens your allies and assuages their worries.
-Beginning at 6th level, creatures that benefit from your Song of Adventures regain additional hit points equal to your Charisma modifier.
+Creatures that benefit from your Song of Adventures regain additional hit points equal to your Charisma modifier.

 Also, any creature that benefits from your Song of Adventures during a short rest has advantage on the first ability check, attack roll, or saving throw they make after their rest.

 ### Hedonistic Trance
 Your words and songs send creatures into a state of ecstasy.
-Starting at 14th level, you can use your ***action*** to expend a bardic inspiration and force a creature that can hear you within 30 feet to make a Wisdom saving throw.
+You can use your ***action*** to expend a bardic inspiration and force a creature that can hear you within 30 ft to make a Wisdom saving throw.
 On a failed save, the creature is stunned for one minute.
 If the creature takes damage, they may immediately repeat the saving throw, ending the effect on a success.
 If the creature's saving throw is successful, or the effect ends for it, it is immune to the effects of your Hedonistic Trance for the next 24 hours.

 While stunned, the creature is in state of pure ecstasy of your choosing.
 It could be a drunken stupor, uncontrollable laughter, sensual hallucinations, or overwhelming pleasure.